 Increased protection against detriment for industrial action

-It's expected that workers taking part in industrial action will be protected against detriment, in addition to unfair dismissal.
+Workers taking part in industrial action will be protected against detriment, in addition to unfair dismissal.
 'Detriment' is when someone is treated less favourably by their employer.
-Change expected in October 2026.
+This will change in October 2026.

 Public sector outsourcing 'two-tier code'

-New measures are expected for public sector outsourcing.
+There will be new measures for public sector outsourcing.
 This is to avoid having different terms and conditions for ex-public sector employees and private sector employees.
-Expected in October 2026.
+This will change in October 2026.

 New Adult Social Care Negotiating Body

-A new negotiating body is expected for adult social care.
-Expected to start in October 2026.
+There will be a new negotiating body for adult social care.
+This will start in October 2026.

 December 2026 change

-The only change expected in December 2026 is specific to the seafarer industry.
+One change will happen in December 2026.
+It's specific to the seafarer industry.

 Mandatory Seafarer's Charter

-A new mandatory charter is expected for seafarers, with higher standards around health and safety, pay, job security and rest breaks.
-Expected in December 2026.
+There will be a new mandatory charter for seafarers, with higher standards around health and safety, pay, job security and rest breaks.
+This will happen in December 2026.

 2027 changes

-The government has not announced when in 2027 most of these changes are expected.
+The government has not announced when in 2027 most of these changes will happen.

 Unfair dismissal

-Protection from unfair dismissal is expected to become a right after 6 months of being in a job.
+Protection from unfair dismissal will become a right after 6 months of being in a job.
 Currently, someone must have worked for their employer for 2 years before claiming unfair dismissal.
-Change expected in January 2027.
+This will happen in January 2027.

-Unfair dismissal was previously expected to become a right from the first day of employment.
-The government changed this in December 2025.
+Protection from unfair dismissal was previously expected to become a right from the first day of employment.
+The government changed this before the Bill became law.

 Increased pregnancy and maternity rights

-The Bill intends to strengthen protections against dismissal for pregnant workers and those returning from maternity leave.
-Expected in 2027.
+The Act will strengthen protections against dismissal for pregnant workers and those returning from maternity leave.
+This will happen in 2027.

 Bereavement leave

-A new right to statutory bereavement leave is expected.
+There will be a new right to statutory bereavement leave.
 It's not known yet whether this will be paid or unpaid leave.
-Expected in 2027.
+This will happen in 2027.

 Zero-hours contracts

-Workers on zero-hours contracts are likely to get the right to guaranteed working hours, if they want them.
-Expected in 2027.
+Workers on zero-hours contracts will get the right to guaranteed working hours, if they want them.
+This will happen in 2027.

 Compensation for cancelled shifts

-It's expected that workers will have the right to be paid if a shift is cancelled, moved to another date, or cut short by an employer.
-Expected in 2027.
+Workers will have the right to be paid if a shift is cancelled, moved to another date, or cut short by an employer.
+This will happen in 2027.

 Flexible working

-An amendment to flexible working law is expected in 2027.
+There will be an amendment to flexible working law in 2027.
 If an employer rejects a flexible working request because of a genuine business reason, they will have to:

 - state the reasons